wuhanstudio/vulkan-compute-shader/README.md

 ## Windows Users

-Install Visual Studio and open `vulkan-compute-shader.sln`.
+Install the [Vulkan SDK](https://vulkan.lunarg.com/) (only required for debugging) and Visual Studio, and then open `vulkan-compute-shader.sln`.

 ## Prerequisites (Linux)